"The Incredible Hulk

 - Fallout3 was a very popular game overall, but it was exceptionally controversial among the original fans of the first two games.
 Fallout: New Vegas, done by a descendant studio of the original Black Isle, was well-received by both sides and generally seen as a sign that Fallout hasn't quite lost its magic.

 - Following the release of Super Mario Galaxy 2 in 2010, Super Mario Bros. gradually became increasingly accused of stagnating creatively.
 While Super Mario 3D Land was well-received, critics and fans generally felt that it was underwhelming after the Galaxy games.
 The release of two New Super Mario Bros. games in a single year (New Super Mario Bros.
 2, New Super Mario Bros.
 U) gave further weight to the idea that the Platform Games were retreading the same ground too much.
 The same criticisms were used against Super Mario 3D World after its E3 2013 reveal — but when the second trailer came out and revealed a large amount of unique content and well-designed levels, people once again warmed up to the series.
+And then the game came out, earning near-universal acclaim.

 - The original release of Final Fantasy XIV back in 2010 was seen by many as the nadir of the entire MMORPG genre, to the point where a major investor sold every last share of his Square-Enix stock in protest.
 Three years later, the game was rebooted as Final Fantasy XIV: A Realm Reborn, having undergone enough changes to make Cataclysm look like a minor patch.
 This time, the game was a critical and financial success far beyond anything Square Enix expected.